 - 17.1 The NHS Standard Contract allows the commissioner to select the contract term it wishes.
 There is no default duration. - 17.2 Longer-term contracts can be a key tool for commissioners in transforming services and delivering significant, lasting improvements in service quality and outcomes.
 A longer-term contract allows time for providers to plan and deliver substantial service reconfiguration, for example.
 Where significant up-front capital investment is needed, a longer-term contract allows the provider to recoup this over the full duration of the contract.
 In both cases, offering contracts with a longer term has the potential to attract a wider range of providers, thus strengthening the pool of bidders from which the commissioner can select its preferred provider. - 17.3 Equally, there will, of course, be situations where contracts with a shorter term may be appropriate, for example where the commissioning requirement is for a short-term or pilot service or where the service or supplier landscape is changing rapidly. - 17.4 There is no nationally-mandated limit to contract duration, nor is there a central approval process for contract terms beyond a certain duration.
 It is for commissioners to determine locally, having regard to the guidelines below, the duration of the contract they wish to offer. - Commissioners will need to consider carefully what benefits they can expect from offering providers the increased certainty of a longer-term contract, setting this against the need to ensure that they are able to use a competitive procurement approach when this will be in patients' best interests, in line with regulations and guidance.
 Commissioners should consider patient choice, competition, the likelihood of technological and other developments affecting service delivery models, all relevant commercial and market considerations, in determining the appropriate length of contract.
 Contract length should be considered in conjunction with consideration of including any right to extend the contract (see paragraph 18) and/or the consequences of early termination (see paragraph 47). - Commissioners must ensure that they make clear the duration of the contract to be offered at the very outset of the procurement process. - Commissioners must ensure that the duration of any contract (and any proposed right to extend that period) is in compliance with their own standing financial instructions (SFIs) and other governance requirements, and that any approvals are obtained in line with those requirements.
-NHS England commissioners should note that NHS England's own SFIs set out specific arrangements for the approval, prior to advertisement, of any procurement processes which may result in a contract with a potential duration of over five years (including any optional extensions).
+NHS England commissioners should note that NHS England's own SFIs set out specific arrangements for the approval, prior to advertisement, of procurement processes; commissioning teams should ensure that they review the SFIs in advance of advertisement to ensure that all required approvals have been obtained.